tbroadley/spellchecker-cli/README.md

 -l, --language <language>                The language of the files.
 The default language is en-US.
 The following
                                          languages are supported: en-AU, en-CA, en-GB, en-US, en-ZA, vi.
 -d, --dictionaries <file> <file>...
 Files to combine into a personal dictionary.
---generate-dictionary                    Write a personal dictionary that contains all found misspellings to
+--generate-dictionary <file>             Write a personal dictionary that contains all found misspellings.
+Optionally,
-                                         dictionary.txt.
+                                         provide a filepath for the dictionary.
+The default filepath is dictionary.txt.
 --no-gitignore                           Don't respect ignore files (.gitignore, .ignore, etc.).
 -i, --ignore <regex> <regex>...
 Spelling mistakes that match any of these regexes (after being wrapped with ^